 Sesame Crusted Seared Tuna Salad Bowl

-- 5 tablespoons of limejuice from 4-5 limes, freshly squeezed
+- 5 tablespoons of lime juice from 3-4 limes freshly squeezed

 - Zest of 2 limes